-• E-commerce (electronic commerce) is the buying and selling of goods and services, or the transmitting of funds or data, over an electronic network, primarily the internet. ...
-The terms e-commerce and e-business are often used interchangeably.

-of goods worth more than Rs.
+E-commerce (electronic commerce) is the buying and selling of goods and services, or the transmitting of funds or data, over an electronic network, primarily the internet.
+The terms e-commerce and e-business are often used interchangeably. • An e-way bill is a permit needed for inter-state and intra-state transportation of goods worth more than Rs.
 50,000.

-5.8 SELF-ASSESSMENT QUESTIONS
+5.7 SELF-ASSESSMENT QUESTIONS

 1. What do you mean by E-Commerce?

 2. What is the impact of GST on E-Commerce?

 3. Write a short note on e-way bill.